murtazakarimi/wp-amp-walker/README.md

-# WP-Walker-class-converts-menu-to-amp-accordion
-Walker class that converts WP nav menus to amp-accordion in amp-sidebar
+# Walker class that converts WP nav menus to amp-accordion in amp-sidebar

 ## This small code/plugin only works if you have official AMP Wordpress plugin installed.